 Let’s begin the journey today – 312-279-9981 x711

-- Before working in private practice, she worked in community mental health and residential substance abuse treatment centers in Washington, DC.
-She has expertise in trauma recovery, addiction, and chronic mental health.
-Because of her background, Irina is particularly sensitive to issues relating to adjustment to a new culture during the process of immigration, as well as issues specific to first and second generation immigrants.
+- Before working in private practice, I worked in community mental health and residential substance abuse treatment centers in Washington, DC.
+I have expertise in trauma recovery, addiction, and chronic mental health.
+Because of my background, I am particularly sensitive to issues relating to adjustment to a new culture during the process of immigration, as well as issues specific to first and second generation immigrants.

 Jamie Elizabeth Klausing, RMT

 It is not easy to understand and can be very uncomfortable living with negative thoughts, feelings or images you may have about your own body.
 It can be tiring to have your mind racing with daily thoughts and concerns while your body feels nothing, totally disconnected, possibly even numb.
 Your body may be operating on autopilot most of the time.
 Or when you do find time and make efforts to move you find yourself lost in excessive thoughts, leaving you feeling more fatigue, more frustration and wondering if you will have enough energy to continue.
 Continuing to feel disconnected during daily activities may even lead to feeling worse or bad about yourself and your body.

 I believe the body is like a sponge absorbing and responding to the experiences we have, thoughts we think, words we say and the emotions we feel.
 I became a somatic practitioner to help others explore and discover ways to listen to what their body is saying, sensing and feeling.
 I wanted to help people recognize the relationship, both verbal and non-verbal, they have with their body and their energy.
 I wanted to help people move their body, notice its patterns and listen to sensations; our internal experience rather than an external result or appearance.
 I have come to understand, through over a two decades of working in the mind-body field, the importance of gentle encouragement and starting right where you are to slowly build a stronger mind body connection.